The Books of Magic: Changeling Unmasked, Chapter 1: Portal into the Past

 Abby’s heart raced.
 What did this mean?
 There was more to this school than met the eye, and she was determined to uncover the truth, no matter the cost.

 Perched on a stone bench in Memorial Park, Gareth Gallowglass eagerly awaited the arrival of his visitor.
 As the early morning sun cast its golden glow on the seven statues surrounding him, he couldn’t help but feel a sense of anticipation in the air.
-This meeting was no small matter — it happened only twice a year and had been a longstanding tradition on Grimoire Island, even though it came somewhat early this year.
+This meeting was no small matter — it happened only twice annually and had been a longstanding tradition on Grimoire Island, even though it came somewhat early this year.

 A figure emerged from thin air, bathed in a shimmering light.
 It was none other than Shazam, an elderly man in a long robe with lengthy white hair and an impressive beard.
 Gallowglass smiled warmly, rising from his seat to greet him.
 “Hello, Gareth,” Shazam said softly, extending his hand in greeting.